China–United States relations: Rapid deterioration of relations (2019–2020)

 In July 2020, the Trump administration ordered the closure of the Chinese consulate in Houston.
 In response, the Chinese government ordered the closure of the US consulate in Chengdu.

-On 20 July 2020, the United States sanctioned 11 Chinese companies, restricting any trade deal with America for what the U.S. government said was their involvement in human rights violations in Xinjiang, accusing them specifically of using Uyghurs and other Muslim minorities in forced labor.
+On 20 July 2020, the United States sanctioned 11 Chinese companies, restricting any trade deal with America for what the US government said was their involvement in human rights violations in Xinjiang, accusing them specifically of using Uyghurs and other Muslim minorities in forced labor.

-On 23 July 2020, U.S. Secretary of State Mike Pompeo announced the end of what he called "blind engagement" with the Chinese government.
+On 23 July 2020, US Secretary of State Mike Pompeo announced the end of what he called "blind engagement" with the Chinese government.
 He also criticized CCP general secretary Xi Jinping as "a true believer in a bankrupt totalitarian ideology".

 In August 2020, Washington imposed sanctions on 11 Hong Kong and Chinese officials over what it said was their role in curtailing political freedoms in Hong Kong through the imposition of the Hong Kong national security law; China retaliated by sanctioning 6 Republican lawmakers and 5 individuals at non-profit and rights groups.

-In September 2020 the United States had under a 29 May presidential proclamation revoked more than 1,000 visas for PRC students and researchers visas who the U.S. government said had ties to the Chinese military in order to prevent them from stealing and otherwise appropriating sensitive research.
+In September 2020 the United States had under a 29 May presidential proclamation revoked more than 1,000 visas for PRC students and researchers visas who the US government said had ties to the Chinese military in order to prevent them from stealing and otherwise appropriating sensitive research.

-On 26 September 2020, the U.S. Commerce Department put restrictions on Chinese chip maker, Semiconductor Manufacturing International Corporation (SMIC), following which the suppliers were required to have an export license for exporting the chip.
-The restrictions were imposed after the U.S. concluded that an "unacceptable risk" equipment supplied to SMIC could potentially be used for military purposes.
+On 26 September 2020, the US Commerce Department put restrictions on Chinese chip maker, Semiconductor Manufacturing International Corporation (SMIC), following which the suppliers were required to have an export license for exporting the chip.
+The restrictions were imposed after the US concluded that an "unacceptable risk" equipment supplied to SMIC could potentially be used for military purposes.

-On 6 October 2020, Germany's ambassador to the UN, on behalf of the group of 39 countries including Germany, the U.K. and the U.S., made a statement to denounce China for its treatment of ethnic minorities and for curtailing freedoms in Hong Kong.
+On 6 October 2020, Germany's ambassador to the UN, on behalf of the group of 39 countries including Germany, the U.K. and the US, made a statement to denounce China for its treatment of ethnic minorities and for curtailing freedoms in Hong Kong.

 Call for boycott of products from China's Xinjiang province, New York, 2020.
-The U.S. officially recognized the Chinese government's treatment of the Uyghurs in Xinjiang as a genocide.
+The US officially recognized the Chinese government's treatment of the Uyghurs in Xinjiang as a genocide.

 On 9 October 2020, the Department of Justice disallowed the use of its fund to purchase DJI drones, which the DoJ classified as a "Covered Foreign Entity".

-On 21 October 2020, the U.S. approved arms sales of $1.8 billion to Taiwan.
+On 21 October 2020, the US approved arms sales of $1.8 billion to Taiwan.
 It involved three packages that included high technology weapons such as SLAM-ER missiles, HIMARS M142 Launchers and Recce Pods.
-On 26 October 2020, China announced its intentions to impose sanctions on U.S. businesses and individuals, including Boeing, Raytheon and Lockheed Martin.
+On 26 October 2020, China announced its intentions to impose sanctions on US businesses and individuals, including Boeing, Raytheon and Lockheed Martin.
 Taiwan welcomed the arms sales and disapproved of the sanctions.
 Taiwan also said it would continue buying arms from America.

-In a December 2020 report, U.S. intelligence officials claimed that China had supervised a bounty program that paid Afghan militants to kill U.S. soldiers deployed in the country.
+In a December 2020 report, US intelligence officials claimed that China had supervised a bounty program that paid Afghan militants to kill US soldiers deployed in the country.